teo-0128/notes/note-cs61b/note-cs61b.md

 #### Doubly Linked List and Circular Linked List

 inserting at the back of an SLList is much slower than the front,how to make them almost fast?
+1.
-1. add backwards links from every node
+- add backwards links from every node
-2. this yields a "doubly linked list" or DLList,as opposed to out earlier "singly linked list" or SLList
+- this yields a "doubly linked list" or DLList,as opposed to our earlier "singly linked list" or SLList

 ![](media/QQ20250708-151934.png)
+2.
 - arrows point at entire node,not fields e.g. last holds the address of the last node,not the item field of the sentinel node
-- last sometimes points at the sentinel,and sometimes points at a "real" node,one solution is having two sentinels,another solution is let last points to sentinel
+- last sometimes points at the sentinel,and sometimes points at a "real" node,one solution is having two sentinels,another solution is let the  last sentinel point to sentinel

 ![](media/QQ20250708-154440.png)